alvablot/webbserverdatabaser/K1/README.md

 # K1 API for Waiting List App

-This repository is my the first assigment in Webbserverdatabaser
+This repository is my first assigment in the Webbserverdatabaser course

 ### How to install